streamingfast/substreams/README.md

 sftoken
 ```

-Then, try to run the [PancakeSwap Substreams](https://github.com/streamingfast/substreams-playground)
+Then, try to run the **PancakeSwap Substreams** from our [Substreams Playground](https://github.com/streamingfast/substreams-playground) project

 > The below commands will be run from `substreams-playground`